Saniya-Ashraf/saniya-ashraf.github.io/_pages/about.md

 ---

 ## 🎓 About Me
-Hello there! 👋 I'm Saniya Ashraf, a Deep Learning Engineer by day at MVSol Realtors Canada and a Permanent Lecturer in Software Engineering at BUITEMS by, well, also day—but a different part of the day.
+Hello there! 👋 I'm Saniya Ashraf, a Deep Learning Engineer and Lecturer by, well, also day—but a different part of the day.
 Juggling roles?
 Absolutely, and loving every bit of it!

 ## 🛡 Who Am I?
 I'm an educator, a researcher, an engineer, an artist, a freelancer all rolled into one.
 My journey began at BUITEMS in Pakistan, where I majored in Software Engineering.
 Then, the Fulbright Scholarship whisked me away to Florida State University.
 There, I dipped my toes into Computer Vision and emerged with an MS in Computer Science.
 Not to brag, but I did make it to the Dean's list.
 Okay, maybe bragging a little.